 - Market share: Large

-- Branches: 300+ (most branches in Kenya)
+- Branches: 300+ (the most branches in Kenya)

 - Fees: Competitive

-- Best for: Those wanting digital convenience
+- Best for: People who want convenient digital services

 NCBA Bank